dossarygh/pdsnd_github/README.md

 Programming for Data Science with R

 ### Description
-Using git commands to execute the project
+Using git commands to execute the final project

 ### Files used
 three files Explore_bikeshare_data, .gitignore